Ridel1e/js-form-validator/readme.md

 ## What is it ?

 Js Form Validation is a simple package to validate your forms.
-This package works with standard js form API, so you can use any error message customisation library (or write own realization) with this package
+This package works with standard js form API, so you can use any error message customisation library (or write own realization) with it.

 ## Installation